TheAssassin/galaxy-calculator/README.md

 https://www.amazon.com/Principles-Trinary-Universe-according-Johannes/dp/1795429186/
 https://www.amazon.com/Principles-Trinary-Universe-according-Johannes-ebook/dp/B086D24HX9

-You can also get it at any major book store, but I would recommend reading it, if you want to know all the details about the Math.
+You can also get it at any major book store, but I would recommend reading it, if you want to know all the details about the Math, you will not find them in the code as much.

 If you do not see your OS, just download, extract to a folder, and open with Qt Creator, which must be installed, and compile or run it.